joergjo/genkit-go-samples/azure/README.md

 Why do even need a custom plugin?
 Genkit Go includes both an [OpenAI plugin](https://genkit.dev/docs/integrations/openai/?lang=go) and an [OpenAI-Compatible Plugin](https://genkit.dev/docs/integrations/openai-compatible/?lang=go).
 While Azure OpenAI's REST API is almost identical to the OpenAI REST API, there is one fundamental difference: OpenAI is model centric, whereas Azure OpenAI is endpoint centric using *deployments*.
 Hence, in Azure OpenAI the deployment abstracts the model and version being used.
 Since the deployment is an integral part of the endpoint's URL, Genkit Go must be adapted accordingly.

-Note that the sample still requires specifying the model name as well.
-This is because Genkit Go maintains an internal catalog of OpenAI models and their capabilities, which this implementation reuses.
+Note that the sample still requires specifying the model name even though Azure OpenAI doesn't need it. the model name is required because Genkit Go's OpenAI plugin maintains an internal catalog of OpenAI models and their capabilities, which this implementation reuses.

 The sample plugin also demonstrates Entra based access to Azure OpenAI instead of using API keys.
-Note that this a proof of concept, since Genkit right now lacks any concept for renewing credentials like OAuth2 access tokens.
+Note that this a proof of concept, since Genkit currently lacks any means for renewing short-lived credentials like OAuth2 access tokens.

 >Make sure the user principal accessing the API has been assigned the required roles: https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/managed-identity#assign-role.